The Seven Descents of Myrtle: Original production

-The play was profiled in the William Goldman book The Season: A Candid Look at Broadway.
+Other productions

 In 1970, the play was adapted to a feature film and released under the title Last of the Mobile Hot Shots (aka "Blood Kin").

 A 1975 production in London, at the Greenwood Theatre, starring Marianne Faithfull as Myrtle, was cancelled after just three performances when Faithfull fell ill with peritonitis.

+In 1975 Williams wrote he saw "a perfect revival of" the play "in a small, remote house on the Coast.
+It was cut to its proper length, beautifully cast, and the lady who directed it brought out its bawdy and yet touching style and its strong thematic content."

 In 1976, the play had its West Coast premiere at The Pasadena Repertory Theatre located in The Hotel Carver in Pasadena, California.
 It starred Marie Peckinpah as Myrtle, Duane Waddell as Chicken, and Ed Harris as Lot.
 It featured a remarkable three story, rain-drenched set by Howard Whalen.
 The play was presented under Williams' original title "Kingdom of Earth" and ran for approximately 24 weekend performances over three months.
 It was directed by Gill Dennis, with executive producer Duane Waddell, and produced by Kevin Cloud Brechner.

 In 1991, the play was produced in the UK at the Redgrave Theatre, Farnham starring Kit Hollerbach as Myrtle, Stephen Hattersley as Chicken and Marc Warren as Lot in a production directed by Bill Bankes-Jones.
 Stephen Hattersley won Best Actor 1991 in the TMA Awards for his performance in this production.

 In 2011 it was revived at the Print Room in Notting Hill, under its alternative title Kingdom of Earth, directed by Lucy Bailey.

 In 2012, Tom Hiddleston did a reading of the short story version for the series Stories Before Bedtime at the Criterion-Theatre in the United Kingdom.
 This short story is a more erotic version written in the first person from the perspective of Chicken.